Щоб перекласти іншу інформацію на цій сторінці українською мовою, ви можете використати сайт Google Translate:

 The stages of UK education are:

 The Cambridgeshire County Council manage the Cambridge education system and have full details on their website.
-Families arriving from Ukraine with school aged children who need to apply for a school place can find admissions forms in Ukrainian, Russian and English on Standing with Ukraine.
+Families arriving from Ukraine with school aged children who need to apply for a school place can find admissions forms in Ukrainian, Russian and English at School admissions for Ukrainian children.

 Higher Education